karlmdavis/justdavis-karl/content/it/davis/servers/eddings.md

 1. Amount of volume group to use for guided partitioning: `max`
 1. Write the changes to disks?: **Yes**
 1. Full name for the new user: `Local User`
     * We're not using an actual person name here as the machine will (eventually) be set to use Kerberos for authentication.
-See <%= topic_link("/it/davis/servers/eddings/kerberos/") for details.
 1. Username for your account: `localuser`
 1. Choose a password for the new user: (create a password)
     * As this won't be used much once Kerberos has been configured, I recommend using a long randomly-generated password.